Vaccination and religion: Opposition to vaccination among Jewish communities

+Opposition to vaccination in Muslim communities

+Nigeria

 In 2003 imams in northern Nigeria advised their followers not to have their children vaccinated with oral polio vaccine, perceived to be a plot by Westerners to decrease Muslim fertility.
 The boycott caused the number of polio cases to rise not only in Nigeria but also in neighboring countries.
 The followers were also wary of other vaccinations, and Nigeria reported more than twenty thousand measles cases and nearly six hundred deaths from measles from January through March 2005.
 In 2006 Nigeria accounted for more than half of all new polio cases worldwide.
 Outbreaks continued thereafter; for example, at least 200 children died in a late-2007 measles outbreak in Borno State.
 In 2013, nine health workers administering polio vaccine were targeted and killed by gunmen on motorcycles in Kano, but this was an isolated incident.
 Local traditional and religious leaders and polio survivors worked to support the vaccination campaign, and Nigeria has not had a polio case since July 24, 2014; in 2016, Nigeria was declared polio-free.

+Pakistan and Afghanistan

 In the 2000s, in Pakistan and Afghanistan, some Taliban issued fatwas opposing vaccination as an American plot to sterilize Muslims, and kidnapped, beat, and assassinated vaccination officials; the head of Pakistan's vaccination campaign in Bajaur Agency was assassinated in 2007, on his way back from a meeting with a religious leader.
 In 2011, a CIA spy ran a fake hepatitis vaccination campaign to search for Osama bin Laden; such actions were strongly condemned by US and international health NGOs, the doctor involved was jailed and the CIA promised not to use vaccination as a cover again.
 A genuine polio vaccinator had previously vaccinated Osama bin Laden's children and grandchildren in his compound in Abbottabad.
 Both major sides of the Afghan civil war now support polio vaccination, and polio rates are declining rapidly in Afghanistan, with only five cases in January–July 2015.
 In Pakistan there were 28 cases in the same period.

+Opposition to vaccination among African American religious groups

 In 2015, leaders of the Nation of Islam spoke out against a California Bill that removed philosophical exemptions to school vaccination requirements, alleging a link between MMR vaccine and autism.
 They also said that government mandated vaccines were another Tuskegee Syphilis Study.

+Opposition to vaccination among Evangelical Christians

 According to a March 2021 poll conducted by The Associated Press/NORC, vaccine skepticism is more widespread among white evangelicals than most other blocs of Americans.
-40% of white evangelical Protestants stated they weren't likely to get vaccinated against COVID-19.
+40% of white evangelical Protestants stated they were not likely to get vaccinated against COVID-19.